bulislaw/scalak/INSTALL.rst

      *Note: there should be "Include /etc/apache2/conf.d/" somewhere in apache2.conf*

 2) MySQL
-   - Execute db/create.sql as MySQL root *(Note; be aware that for now there is no automatic way to change db user data, if You want to change default ones -- and its strongly recommended -- You have to change user data in /etc/apache2/mods-enabled/dbd.conf and in python code)* #XXX
+   - Execute db/create.sql as MySQL root *Note; be aware that for now this is only experimental feature and may need additional tweaking, if You want to change default ones -- and its strongly recommended -- You have to change user data in /etc/apache2/mods-enabled/dbd.conf and in db/create.sql and in /etc/scalak.conf* #XXX

 3) Check, personalize and run bootstrap.sh:
    # ./bootstrap.sh